 2009

-The William Robinson Gallery opens at QUT with the exhibition Realms of vision: The art of William Robinson.
+The William Robinson Gallery opens at QUT with the inaugural exhibition Realms of Vision: The Art of William Robinson, presenting an overview of the artist’s practice.
+Awarded a Chancellor’s Outstanding Alumnus Award by QUT.

 2010

-Hinterland: The rainforest works of William Robinson opens at the William Robinson Gallery, QUT.
 Returns to painting in the still life genre, largely as a result of moving back to live in the inner suburbs of Brisbane.
+Hinterland: The Rainforest Works of William Robinson opens at the William Robinson Gallery, QUT, examining the landscapes produced while the artist lived in Beechmont and Springbrook.

 2011